INTERNATIONAL FOOD AND AGRIBUSINESS MANAGEMENT ASSOCIATION

 The presentation will be public but participating teams may not attend the presentations of other competing teams.
 Approximately 25 minutes will be allocated for each presentation, five minutes for set up, 15 minutes allotted for the presentation, and five minutes for a question and answer period with the judges.
 The judges will evaluate each team based on their written documents, presentation, and responses to the judges’ questions.

-The winners in each division will be formally recognized during the IFAMA awards ceremony.
-Cash awards and other prizes are to be announced.
+The winners in each division will be formally recognized during the IFAMA awards ceremony on Wednesday June 22.
+Cash awards and internship opportunities will be given.

 Team registrations open for the 2022 Student Case Competition